 On the 1st of December the independence of Portugal from the Spanish domain is celebrated.
 It is however a date in which Spanish don’t know or simply ignore it.
-In Portugal we can still hear ‘ ‘ from Spain no good wind, nor good marriage’’, but the feeling won’t be the same.
+In Portugal we can still hear ‘ ‘ from Spain no good wind, nor good marriage’’, but the feeling isn’t the same nowadays.
 The Spanish like to come to this beautiful country planted by the sea and for the majority of the Portuguese, Spain is no longer going to Badajoz to buy some candies.
 There is so much more between these two countries than fado on one side and sevillanas, on the other.
 The rivalries have been forgotten for too long.
 They are water under the bridge and a new love is slowly flourishing as well a bigger interest in getting to know each other.

 As a general rule we define the Spanish as being extroverted, talkative, expressive, informal and loud speakers.
 As for the Portuguese they are more reserved, speak less and lower, more polite and formal.
 In what formality is concerned the Portuguese win.
 It is the country of doctors and engineers, where the title is really important, too much… On the other side, the Spanish are offended if they are treated formally.

 Spanish believe that Portuguese only eat fish, since codfish is the king.
 On the other hand, Portuguese believe that Spanish only eat fried food and tapas.
 In Spain they religiously have the first dish, than a second one, than the dessert.
-In Portugal we mix the first with the second in which rice is the favourite ingrident.
+In Portugal we mix the first with the second in which rice is the favourite ingredient.

 Spanish agree on this one – coffee in Portugal is the best and it is part of its culture.
-After the meal at home in a weekend, for example, you see a whole family going out to have coffee at the usual place.
+After the meal at home on a weekend, for example, you see a whole family going out to have coffee at the usual place.
 The price also helps – its average cost is 0.60€.

 Other positive feature which Spanish recognize is the easiness in which Portuguese have in learning foreign languages.
 Mostly thanks to the richness of the Portuguese phonetics.
 Another advantage is that in Portugal we can watch TV or cinema with subtitles.
 This way the ear is more used to the sound of other languages.